JohnSundell/Flow/README.md

 Since an operation can’t make assumptions about what context it’s being used it, the code you write will automatically be very easy to reuse.

 ### Reduced complexity
-You might end up writing slightly more code when using Flow, but since each operation has a single purpose and area or responsibility within your app, they will probably end up reducing the complexity of your code base.
+You might end up writing slightly more code (or at least, have more classes) when using Flow, but since each operation has a single purpose and area of responsibility within your app, the net result will be a less complicated code base.

 No more 1000+ line view controllers.

 And with reduced complexity comes easier debugging, and several other benefits.

 ## API reference